lincc-frameworks/python-project-template/docs/practices/pypi.rst

   * For previously unpublished packages: https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/
   * For existing published packaged: https://docs.pypi.org/trusted-publishers/adding-a-publisher/

-* When configuring your trusted publisher, the value to use for the "Workflow name" is "publish-to-pypi.yml".
+* When configuring your trusted publisher

+  * Set the value of "Workflow name" to "publish-to-pypi.yml".
+  * Leave the value of "Environment name" blank.

 Releasing new versions